DaragonTech/KanaShift-RS/README.md

 ![cover-v5-optimized](./kanashift-cover.gif)

-**This is a port of KanaShift and PhonoShift to Rust language.**
+**This is a Rust port of KanaShift and PhonoShift - hardened text transmutation engines.**

 # KanaShift & PhonoShift

-**Password-based text transformation that renders text with a Japanese visual skin.
-Looks Japanese, translates to something else, decodes back to the truth.**
+**Reversible, format-preserving text transformation with a Japanese visual skin.
+Looks Japanese.
+Means something else.
+Decodes back to the truth.**

 ## Overview

-KanaShift is a password-based text obfuscation scheme for Latin and Japanese text, preserving separators and tokens.
-Just like its sibling PhonoShift (ROT500K), also available in this repository, KanaShift is intentionally hardened using cryptographic primitives to make reversal without the password costly.

-Internally, ROT500K derives a keystream using PBKDF2 with 500,000 iterations (“500K”), making each password guess deliberately slow.
+KanaShift and its sibling PhonoShift (ROT500K) use a PBKDF2-derived keystream with 500,000 iterations, making every password guess deliberately expensive.
-Unlike ROT13, which can be reversed instantly by anyone, reversal here requires guessing the correct password.

-The name “ROT500K” is a deliberate nod to ROT13, partly as a joke and partly to underline the contrast: this is not ROT13 repeated many times, but a keyed design where reversal without the secret is no longer trivial.
+This is not ROT13 repeated.
+It’s a keyed design where reversal without the secret is no longer trivial.

-KanaShift applies the same mechanics with a different visual skin, rendering text using Japanese writing systems (kana and kanji) instead of Latin letters.
+KanaShift applies the same hardened mechanics with kana and kanji, preserving structure while shifting the surface.

-Initial implementations of PhonoShift and KanaShift are available as a standalone HTML/JS, a Python port with Gradio, and a cross-platform Rust app, making the design easy to test and review across environments.

-For the Rust implementation, performance measurements assume a release build, as debug builds can significantly slow down encoding and decoding.
+For performance reasons, use release builds, as debug compilation significantly affects runtime.

 ## Live Demos